abbash83/DS_Rodent_Models_Database/CONTRIBUTING.md

-# 🤝 Contributing to the DS Mouse Models Database
+# 🤝 Contributing to the DS Rodent Models Database

 Thank you for helping keep this database accurate and up-to-date!
 This guide explains exactly how to add a new record or correct an existing one.